Pobulus/pipage/README.md

  No to the second number, two digits in base 3</br>
  these correspond to pillows 2 and 1,</br>
  if the value is 1 they are next to the pillow on the right</br>
- if the value is 2 thay are over the pillow on the right</br>
+ if the value is 2 they are over the pillow on the right</br>
- and if the value is 0mthay are below the pillow on the left</br>
+ and if the value is 0 they are below the pillow on the left</br>
  And this gives us 9 possible combinations</br>
  when we multiply both of those numbers we get 144 possible combinations of colors, tilts and overlaps.</br>
  </br>
- <b>IMPROVEMENTS</b>
+ <b>IMPROVEMENTS</b></br>
  Can this program even be improved?
 Yes, certainly!
 We can add asimetrical patterns with two blues on one side or with a blue in the middle</br>
- also maybe more than one row, but this requires all the pillows to be tilted. but for any of these see me in 5 months, that's when I'll run out of these patterns :).
+ also maybe more than one row, but this requires all the pillows to be tilted.
+ </br> For any of these see me in 5 months, that's when I'll run out of these patterns :).